OHIF/Viewers/platform/docs/docs/development/testing.md

 Mission critical features and functionality, or to cover a large breadth of functionality until unit tests catch up.
 Unsure if we should have a test for feature `X` or scenario `Y`?
 Open an issue and let's discuss.

-## Summary

-- Does your test increase confidence?
-- Does the test type chosen balance the cost-to-confidence ratio?

-## Further Reading

 ### General